prismicio/prismic-gatsby/docs/previews.md

 1. [**withUnpublishedPreview**](#withUnpublishedPreview): Create a fallback page
    for unpublished documents.

-The underlying `usePrismicPreview` hook and `mergePrismicPreviewData` helper function are available to use for more advanced use cases.
-Almost all users should be able to stick with the HOC.
+The underlying [`usePrismicPreview`][useprismicpreview] hook and [`mergePrismicPreviewData`][mergeprismicpreviewdata] helper function are available to use for more advanced use cases.
+Almost all users should be able to use the HOCs instead of these lower-level methods.
 If you're not sure how to setup previews, stick with the following approach.

 ## PreviewStoreProvider